-How to get herePlanning your transportation to and from Nanaimo is easily tailored to the type of experience you’re looking for on Vancouver Island.
+How to get herePlanning your transportation to and from Nanaimo is easily tailored to the type of experience you’re after on Vancouver Island.
 Learn about travelling by air, land, or sea.
 Discover how to get here

 Nanaimo, British Columbia